MixedRealityETHZ/SBB-Train-Maintenance-in-AR/README.md

 2. Click the small arrow next to Remote Machine, and then select **SBB Mixed Reality MRTK3 Debug Properties** and select the  **Debugging** subsection.
 3. Paste your HL’s IP into the **Machine Name** field.
 Press “OK” to apply.

+You may have to [enable developer mode](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2) before being able to deploy to the HL over WiFi.

 ##### Build

 Build the solution by clicking `Build > Build Solution` or by using <kbd>Ctrl</kbd><kbd>Shift</kbd><kbd>B</kbd>.
 The first build can take up to 30 minutes, but will be faster (around 1-10 minutes) on subsequent builds.